-In historical writing and analysis, PRESENTISM is the introduction of present-day ideas and perspectives into depictions or interpretations of the past.
-I believe presentism is a form of cultural bias, and it creates a distorted understanding of the subject matter.
+In historical writing and analysis, PRESENTISM introduces present-day ideas and perspectives into depictions or interpretations of the past.
+Presentism is a form of cultural bias creating a distorted understanding of the subject matter.
 Reading modern notions of morality into the past is committing the error of presentism.
-I'm well aware that historical accounts are written by people and can be slanted, so I try my hardest to present articles that are fact based and well researched, without interjecting any of my personal opinions.
+Historical accounts are written by people and can be slanted, so I try my hardest to present fact-based and well-researched articles.

-|CLICK MAP TO OPEN IN FULL SIZE.|
+|CLICK THE MAP TO OPEN AN ENLARGED VIEW.|

 Disagreements and sporadic warfare led to the appearance of small groups from other tribes in any major Indian settlement.
 Since each village or band tried to achieve a consensus in decision-making, the minority faction might voluntarily move to another town to end the dissension.
 Warfare also brought about the migration of entire communities, which moved into the territory of another tribe with permission to reside as guests of the host tribe.
 In major warfare along the American frontier, warriors and their families from eight or ten allied tribes periodically formed a multi-tribal military center that continued in existence for several years.
 When the tribal groups in the military center dispersed, they often took with them comrades in arms from another tribe.

 Epidemic disease was another factor causing new population mixtures in Indian villages.
 Survivors of an epidemic usually abandoned the site of contamination and went to live with other people.
-Often their numbers were too small and they were too weak to continue alone.
-Religious fervor also produced new combinations of tribal people, as converts flocked to the home village of a new prophet or messianic leader.
+Often their numbers were too small, and they were too weak to continue alone.
+Religious fervor also produced new combinations of tribal people as converts flocked to the home village of a new prophet or messianic leader.

 Non-Indian people also lived in Indian villages of the Chicago district, as they did in other parts of North America.
-The fur traders who travelled regularly from Montreal or Three Rivers in Canada, and later from St. Louis, Albany, Mackinac Island, Philadelphia, or Pittsburg lived part of the year in Indian towns.
+The fur traders who regularly traveled from Montreal or Three Rivers in Canada and later from St. Louis, Albany, Mackinac Island, Philadelphia, or Pittsburg lived part of the year in Indian towns.
 Often the traders had Indian families.
 These traders were of diverse European or African origin, adding to the complexity of populations in Indian communities.
 In the seventeenth and eighteenth centuries, genetic heritage was not a matter of critical importance.
 If non-Indians lived according to Indian customs, they were accepted as relatives and kinfolk, though the assignment of clan affiliation presented a problem.
-Many White frontiersmen took Indian women as wifes.
+Many White frontiersmen took Indian women as wives.
 White captives who were children were raised as though they were of Indian origin.

 All of these factors affected the population composition of the Indian villages of the Chicago area and surrounding country, at one time or another, during the past three hundred years.
 Although historical records for events creating population mixtures exist only for a little over three centuries in the upper Great Lakes, oral traditions provide knowledge of similar occurrences for a much longer period of time.

-The group of Indian villages located in the present state of Illinois and on the west bank of the Mississippi River (the Indians called the Mississippi River, "Sinnissippi," meaning "rocky waters"), with large communities on the Illinois River, were known to the first French explorers as the Illinois Indians.
-These people were involved in the capture and trading of captives from tribes living to the southwest of their own homelands.
-In French records, these captives were called "panis", apparently an interpretation of "Pawnee", though the term referred to Indian slaves from any tribe west of the Mississippi River.
+The group of Indian villages located in the present state of Illinois and on the west bank of the Mississippi River, with large communities on the Illinois River, were known to the first French explorers as the Illinois Indians.
+These people were involved in capturing and trading captives from tribes living to the southwest of their own homelands.
+In French records, these captives were called "panis," apparently an interpretation of "Pawnee," though the term referred to Indian slaves from any tribe west of the Mississippi River.
 So early Illinois Indian villages could include western Indian slaves.
 These "panis" were also recorded in census records of the mid-eighteenth century for French and Indian communities on the Straits of Mackinac, Detroit, and Fort Miami (present Fort Wayne, Indiana).

 The long period of Iroquois warfare involving Indians living far north and south of the Great Lakes came to an end with a peace treaty signed in Montreal in 1701.
-The Kaskaskia representatives from Illinois probably travelled the longest distance to take part in the councils.
+The Kaskaskia representatives from Illinois probably traveled the longest distance to take part in the councils.

 |"The Great Peace of Montreal" was a peace treaty between New France and 39 First Nations of North America.
 It was signed on August 4, 1701, by Louis-Hector de Callière, governor of New France, and 13 hundred representatives of 39 Indian Nations.|

-Chief Pontiac's War was launched in 1763 by a loose confederation of elements of Indian tribes, primarily from the Great Lakes region, the Illinois Country, and Ohio Country who were dissatisfied with British postwar policies in the Great Lakes region after the British victory in the French and Indian War (1754–1763).
-Warriors from the Ottawa, Ojibwa, Pottawatomi, Hurons, Miami, Wea, Kickapoo, Mascouten, Piankashaw, Delaware, Shawnee, Wyandot, Mingo, Iroquois, and Seneca tribes joined the uprising in an effort to drive British soldiers and settlers out of the region.
+Chief Pontiac's War was launched in 1763 by a loose confederation of elements of Indian tribes, primarily from the Great Lakes region, the Illinois Country, and Ohio Country, who were dissatisfied with British postwar policies in the Great Lakes region after the British victory in the French and Indian War (1754–1763).
+Warriors from the Ottawa, Ojibwa, Potawatomi, Hurons, Miami, Wea, Kickapoo, Mascouten, Piankashaw, Delaware, Shawnee, Wyandot, Mingo, Iroquois, and Seneca tribes joined the uprising in an effort to drive British soldiers and settlers out of the region.
 The war is named after Chief Pontiac of the Odawa (Ottawa) tribe, the most prominent of many native leaders in the conflict.
-The war began in May 1763 when the Indians, offended by the policies of British General Jeffrey Amherst, attacked a number of British forts and settlements.
+The war began in May of 1763 when the Indians, offended by the policies of British General Jeffrey Amherst, attacked a number of British forts and settlements.
 Eight forts were destroyed, and hundreds of colonists were killed or captured, with many more fleeing the region.

 |In a famous council on April 27, 1763, Pontiac urged listeners to rise up against the British.
-A 19th century engraving by Alfred Bobbett.|
+A 19th-century engraving by Alfred Bobbett.|

-By the time of the Treaty of Chicago in 1833, whereby the Pottawatomi gave up the last of their lands and reservations, the closest towns to metropolitan Chicago were at the bend of the Calumet River, south of Chicago, and on the Des Plaines River north of the portage from the south branch of the Chicago River.
+By the time of the Treaty of Chicago in 1833, whereby the Potawatomi gave up the last of their lands and reservations, the closest towns to metropolitan Chicago were at the bend of the Calumet River, south of Chicago, and on the Des Plaines River north of the portage from the south branch of the Chicago River.
 Both the portage site and the mouth of the Chicago River were important trading sites.

-|CLICK THE MAP FOR A FULL SIZE VIEW.|
+|CLICK THE MAP FOR AN ENLARGED VIEW.|

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.